 The sound guy got the CD’s mixed up and played Over The Rainbow instead of the requested gangsta’ rap.
 He didn’t know it was a mistake, so it continued to play.

 The comic was shocked but went with it and danced to Judy Garland instead of… well, probably Lil Wayne.
 It turned out to be funnier than the original concept.
 But the reason it worked – and he just didn’t stand there looking “duh” – was because he had been warned this could happen.

 I gave him the warning, which leads me to another story…

 Sometimes at the NYC Improv (not always and especially not during weekend shows) we used to screw-up audio cues on purpose.
 It could be very funny (at least for us – the staff and other comedians) and would throw the unexpected at the comic on stage.
 It was always fun to see how they would react.

-The lesson is to just have the ONE song you want to use be the ONLY song on the ONE CD you give to the sound person.
-That lessens the odds for a screw-up (or great joke at your expense) on their part.
+The lesson is to just have the ONE song you want to use be the ONLY song cued up on the club’s sound system (most today use Spotify or other online music source).
+If they’re old school and still use a CD player (always ask what they use), be sure the ONE CD you give to the sound person has ONLY the ONE song you plan to use.
+This will lessen the odds for a screw-up (or great joke at your expense) on their part.

 And finally – sometimes the tech thing just doesn’t work.

 The online system or CD player might be broken or already set up for the headliner (if you’re not closing the show).
 If it’s still your big ending, be prepared to do it a cappella (just your soulful voice and no backing music).